 The digital marketing industry is moving towards deep learning in order to create more intelligent, better predictive systems.
-These systems are able to determine the probability of customer’s decision based on their activities and internet habits, even when there was no previous data about these individuals.
+These systems can determine the probability of customers’ decisions based on their activities and internet habits, even when there was no previous data about them.

-An example would be Google’s advertising system which will show you relevant ads based on your search history, because it has learnt what you’re interested in via your previous searches and posts on social media networks like Instagram or LinkedIn.
+An example would be Google’s advertising system which will show you relevant ads based on your search history because it has learned what you’re interested in via your previous searches and posts on social media networks like Instagram or LinkedIn.

 In this introduction to deep learning in digital marketing we’ll cover the following topics:

 - The advantages of deep learning for marketers